 Do you like the thought of driving to the outer reaches of Australia?
 Well driving to Australia’s southernmost point isn’t as hard as you might think.
 And it’s totally worth it!

-Cockle Creek is located in the far south of the Huon Valley, around 2 hours’ drive from Hobart.
+Cockle Creek is located in the far south of the Huon Valley, around two hours drive from Hobart.
 It can certainly be done as a day trip, however, once you get there you will realise that you want to stay longer in this amazing little piece of paradise.

 There are no shops, cafes, restaurants or petrol stations, just stunning beaches with forests extending up to the sand and the immense and beautiful Recherche Bay.
 This area offers some of Tasmania’s best walks and fishing spots.